 The publishing docs explain how to send numbers to microprediction using the Python client, the R language or the API directly.
 This act initiates a fight between hundreds of algorithms authored by different people that watch microprediction.org.
 If you'd like these algorithms to serve you, the create_a_stream.py example might be the fastest way to get going.
 Here's a video demonstrating creation of a data stream in under ten minutes.
 Once this is done, you can sit back and wait for the algorithms to arrive.
-There are numerous benefits to this approach.

 No sales folks to talk to, or email to surrender.
-Just use the Python client or call our API.
+This is an experiment you are welcome to join.

 A swarm of fiercely competing algorithms can try to predict your model errors.